waterlink/property-based-testing-talk/script.md

 ### Generators and their importance to the understanding of business domain

+- Limit usage of built-in basic-type generators and write your own custom generators for your domain types/objects/data structures.
+This allows for much deeper understanding of the problem at hand.
+Also allows to have much smarter shrinking strategies.
+- Talk about shrinking a bit, and why it is cool (some examples of non-shrinked output and shrinked output).

+- Coming up with a generator may be even hard sometimes, and, oh my god, involve talking to people on the team, to business people, experts in the domain, stakeholders, and even users!
+I personally consider it a good thing.

 - They can be actually used in EBT too (or in REPL), and very helpful at that;
 - they are like test factories, only much more powerful.